 - 4.1 With a principle set regarding a minimum level of general reserves, the Council plans and manages its finances within this target.
-This is detailed in a Medium Term Financial Plan (MTFP). - 4.2 The MTFP effectively details how financial resources will be utilised in order to deliver services set out in the Council's Corporate Plan.
-Essentially, it: - Sets out the spending and financing plans over 3-years for general fund services and 5-years for capital investment. - Maintains and keeps under review an associated 3-year rolling financial forecast on the General Fund. - Maintains and keeps under review a 5-year capital expenditure and financing programme in accordance with a nationally recognised Code of Practice. - Maintains and keeps under review a 10-year rolling financial projection on the Housing Revenue Account in accordance with the HRA Business Plan. - Assesses the affordability of proposed service developments and new capital investment over the 3-year and 5-year planning periods respectively. - 4.3 The MTFP is formulated as part of the Council's yearly budget setting process (in January each year).
-It is reviewed and updated where necessary, following the annual budget out-turn (in July each year).
+This is detailed in a Medium Term Financial Plan (MTFP). - 4.2 The MTFP details how financial resources will be utilised in order to deliver services set out in the Council's Corporate Plan.
+Essentially, it: - Sets out the spending and financing plans over 5-years for general fund services and for capital investment. - Maintains and keeps under review an associated 5-year rolling financial forecast on the General Fund.